-The Reference State (State 1), moves through many phases depending on the natural and man-made forces that impact the community over time.
+The Reference State (State 1) moves through many phases depending on the natural and man-made forces that impact the community over time.
 State 1, described later, indicates some of these phases.
-The Reference Plant Community Phase is Phase A. This plant community is dominated by Idaho fescue, bluebunch wheatgrass and foothills sagebrush.
-Bitterbrush is usually present.
-Subdominant species include Sandberg bluegrass, tapertip hawksbeard, arrowleaf balsamroot, western yarrow and lupine.
-The plant species composition of Phase A is listed later under "Reference Plant Community Phase Plant Species Composition".
+The Reference Plant Community Phase is Phase A. The plant species composition of Phase A is listed later under "Reference Plant Community Phase Plant Species Composition".